 The prevalence of analytic capabilities means marketers can track content’s performance in real-time, and in a nation where the average home has 10 connected devices, these results begin to pour in almost immediately.
 This immediacy is satisfying, and in a race for consumers’ eyeballs (and wallets), it can be irresistible to double down on digital tactics, particularly when magazine readership, newspapers subscriptions, and virtually everything analog appears to be in steady decline.

 However, digital isn’t everything.
 I recognize that it’s not a popular perspective, but in over 25 years of creating custom communications programs, I’ve seen the power of print rise, fall, and be steady.
 The truth is, print marketing is a valuable medium.
-Yes, I mean now, in 2022.
+Yes, I mean now, as we close in on 2023.
 It’s tactile, it’s experiential and studies have shown that print methods demand consumer attention, are popular with ever-coveted millennials, and when paired with other methods, can even result in increased spend.

 So why is there often hesitation towards print marketing?
 The answer is simple: impatience.
 Measuring the success of print content requires control group testing, which takes longer and, admittedly, is a bigger investment before knowing the return.
 However, regardless of the effort involved to ensure its worth, some brands are proving the value of print marketing and are seeing returns on these investments.
 Full magazines and catalogs, in particular, are enjoying a branded content moment and are proving that they are as much about product as they are about holistic communication.